holman57/url-cycle/README.md

   - Cycle through a list of URLs seamlessly.
   - Higher priority can be given to specific URLs as needed.

-- **Customizable via JSON:**
+- **Customizable via JSON or YAML:**
-  - URL lists can be managed with a JSON file, giving users a simple and structured way to define URLs and their priority levels.
+  - URL lists can now be managed with either a JSON or YAML file, giving users more flexibility in defining URLs and their priority levels.

 - **Manual Control:**
   - The utility leverages the `wait_key()` function to allow manual intervention during the cycle, providing users the flexibility to pause and resume.